The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 In my past, having been on high deductible plans where almost nothing is covered until I reached several thousand dollars, I pretty much knew the entire cost was going to be on my dime in most cases, no need to consult with the insurer.

-And, what if, driven by a rising number of calls to its customer service agents from people wanting to know how much a given procedure is going to cost them, the insurer added a feature to their website letting you log into your specific plan and plug in the CPT code given by the provider so you could just get a price on that specific procedure under the actual terms of your plan?
+Driven by a rising number of calls to its customer service agents from people wanting to know how much a given procedure is going to cost them, under the terms of their insurance, the insurer added a feature to their website letting you log into your specific plan and plug in the CPT code given by the provider so you could just get a price on that specific procedure under the actual terms of your plan?

 How to make all this work (the Medical Good Faith Estimate)